drreynolds/smuhpc-workshop/source/session_4.rst

       faster than the first.

    4. Is the code doing unnecessary data copies?
-In many programming languages, a function can be written to use either call-by-value or call-by-reference.
+In many programming languages, a function can be written to use either *call-by-value* or *call-by-reference*.

       In call-by-value, all arguments to a function are copied from the calling routine into a new set of variables that are local to the called function.
 This allows the called function to modify the input variables without concern about corrupting data in the calling routine.

       In call-by-reference, the called function only receives memory references to the actual data held by the calling routine.
 This allows the called function to directly modify the data held by the calling routine.

-While call-by-reference is obviously more "dangerous," it avoids unnecessary (and costly) memory allocation/copying/deallocation in the executing code.
+      While call-by-reference is obviously more
+      "dangerous," it avoids unnecessary (and costly) memory allocation/copying/deallocation in the executing code.
 As such, highly efficient code typically uses call-by-reference, with the